 - Do I need to do anything if I'm planning to decline the award?

-- I am going to obtain my PhD before my award's expiry date.
-How does CIHR calculate when my award ends?
+- How does CIHR calculate when my award ends?

 - Do I need to provide Proof of Registration every year?

 - What happens if the required paperwork for starting my award isn't received by CIHR until after my chosen start date (for example, I've selected a start date of May 1st, but the paperwork doesn't arrive until May 15)?

 For more information related to the open Doctoral Research Awards competition and how to apply, email DRA@cihr-irsc.gc.ca.

 For questions related to the Priority Announcements, email PA-AP@cihr-irsc.gc.ca.

 For technical help related to ResearchNet, email email@example.com.